stefanhinz/mariadb-docs/maxscale/reference/maxscale-filters/maxscale-named-server-filter.md

 against which the incoming SQL query is matched. _XY_ must be a number in the range 01 - 25.
 Each _match_-setting pairs with a similarly indexed _target_-setting.
 If one is defined, the other must be defined as well.
 If a query matches the pattern, the filter attaches a routing hint defined by the _target_-setting to the query.
-Th&#x65;_&#x6F;ptions_-parameter affects how the patterns are compiled.
+The _options_-parameter affects how the patterns are compiled.

 ```
 match01=^SELECT